pingcap/docs-cn/dev/reference/tools/tidb-binlog/reparo.md

     Specifies the time point of finishing the recovery process.
     Format: "2006-01-02 15:04:05"
     If it is not set, the recovery process ends up with the last binlog file.
+-safe-mode bool
+    Specifies whether to enable safe mode.
+When enabled, it supports repeated replication.
 ```

 ### Description of the configuration file